Coastal and Estuarine Physical Oceanography

 Since coming to the University of Oregon, we have focused on two specific regions: (1) the high-latitute fjords of Greenland that connect the coastal ocean to the Greenland ice sheet, and (2) Coos Bay, a small, seasonally variable PNW estuary on the southern Oregon Coast.

 Check out other marine science happening at the UO!

-Dave is an Assistant Professor in the Department of Geological Sciences, as well as core faculty in the Environmental Studies Program.
-He loves all things ocean, especially when he can dive in himself.
+Dave is an Assistant Professor in the Department of Geological Sciences, as well as core faculty in the Environmental Studies Program and the new Environmental Science Institute (ESI).
+He is a coastal physical oceanographer who loves all things ocean, especially when he can dive in himself.

 Dustin Carroll, PhD candidate

 Interested in graduate or undergraduate research in physical oceanography or interdisciplinary oceanography at UO?
 Please contact me with your research interests and general background.
 I am always looking to talk to motivated students with strong math and physics backgrounds!
 Students can participate through Geological Sciences or through the Environmental Science Institute.

 Ice-ocean interactions: Many of Greenland's large outlet glaciers empty into deep, narrow fjords, e.g., Helheim Glacier in the Southeast and Jakobshavn Isbrae along the west coast.
 Interannual variability within these systems supports some common climate forcing impacting the glaciers' accelerations and discharge.
 We are studying how circulation within these fjords may impact the glacier dynamics and how the coastal ocean may respond to increased meltwater production.